- It is best known for being available for free, but Google Docs is a highly underrated but very powerful word processor.

 Want a feature on Google Docs and do not know where it is (yes, it is less cluttered than MS Word, but there are still plenty of menus out there)?
 Well, you could click on different menus and run your mouse pointer over icons to find out and waste plenty of time and go crazy with confusion, or you could simply hit “Alt + /” (“Option + /” on the Mac).

 You will get a super handy “Search the menus” box, and you can type in the option you are searching for there – it will appear, and you just need to choose it to execute it.
 Insanely cool, eh?
-You can also get there by just hitting the Help option – the “Search the Menus” option will be top of the menu.
+You can also get there by hitting the Help option – the “Search the Menus” option will be at the top of the menu.

 - How to Use Google Docs Voice Typing to Dictate Text